May 10, 2017

 Similar to African American intellectuals in Germany decades ago, it never entered my mind that I’d be blazing a path for those coming behind me.
 My hope is for the next generation of students who look like me to know that their desire to be global citizens is not unusual, but a journey they were destined to take.

 Noaquia Callahan is a 2016-17 Fulbright Germanistic Society of America Fellow at the Free University Berlin’s John F. Kennedy Institute for North American Studies writing her dissertation on African American feminist transnational activism, 1880s – 1920s.
 Noaquia holds a dual Bachelor’s degree in German and Sociology from California State University Long Beach, and a master’s degree in History from the University of Iowa.
 She will complete her PhD in History in 2018 and continue building her social enterprise, the Colored Bird Institute.
-To learn more about Noaquia’s Fulbright year, visit her website: noaquiacallahan.com.
+To learn more about Noaquia’s Fulbright year, visit her website: noaquiacallahan.com or check out her Fulbright blog entry.